reillymedia/sevenslegal/themes/netlify-basic/content/blog/new-post.md

 +++
+categories = "Criminals Law"
 date = 2023-02-06T14:43:00.000Z
 pfd_file = ""
 summary = "A man charged with 68 felony counts of theft is due in court.
 Felony Theft Charges Facing 18-Year Old According to the City of Manhattan Beach Police, 18-year-old Kevin Lucas, was arrested and booked into the Vista Detention Center in San Diego County this past June.
-Lucas was accused of targeting the vehicles of people," tags = [ "Blog", "Grand Theft", "Petty Theft", "Theft" ] categories = [ "Criminals Law", "Grand Theft", "Petty Theft", "Theft" ] title = "New post" url = "/criminal-law/new-post/"
+Lucas was accused of targeting the vehicles of people," tags = [ "Blog", "Grand Theft", "Petty Theft", "Theft" ] category = [ "Criminals Law", "Grand Theft", "Petty Theft", "Theft" ] title = "New post" url = "/criminal-law/new-post/"
 +++